Holographic Mograph Animation Tutorial in Cinema 4D

 Holographic Animations in Mograph | What to pay attention to

-Tip: Due to the low quality of the source file, after the pre-render from Cinema 4D, I applied a number of filters in AfterEffects to make it less attractive - and therefore more credible.
-Razor-sharp renders over a blurred backgrounds do not benefit credibility.
+Tip: Due to the low quality of the source file, after the pre-render from Cinema 4D, I applied several filters in AfterEffects to make it less attractive - and therefore more credible.
+Razor-sharp renders over blurred backgrounds do not benefit credibility.

 Holographic Animations in Mograph | results in 6 steps

 A lot of steps were needed to reach the end result.
-Below the 6 basic steps with a few tips.
+Below the- 6 basic steps with a few tips.
 For the sake of convenience, I omit the logical steps.
-For example, you must have footage and you must have a clear view of the end result.
+For example, you must have footage, and you must have a clear view of the result.
 You simply cannot create anything if you do not know what it should be.